Good Brunch: How healthy relationships can change the world

 You are a soldier, a veteran of war.
 The experiences that have made you stronger have also left your body marked by scars.
 The battles you have survived have helped you discover previously unknown parts of yourself that both make you proud and terrify you.
 Your training shows in the way you walk, the way you talk and the lines on your face.

 You appreciate when people recognize you as a veteran and thank you for your service.
-But what you really need is to be with people who understand, who have/p>/p>... [continue]
+But what you really need is to be with people who understand, who have been where you have been and who don’t require you to explain your stories or hide your struggles.

 El Nuevo Video de la Ofrenda Contra el Hambre